jasondainter/cattymccatface/README.md

 All spoken word sounds are generated using the <a href="https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API" target="_blank">Javascript Web Speech API</a>

+# Links

 Play the game at 👉 http://www.cattymccatface.lol

+See public analytics at 👉 https://plausible.io/cattymccatface.lol